plone/training/frontpage.rst

 In this chapter we will:

-* Create a standalone view used for the frontpage
+* Create a standalone view used for the front page
 * Show some dynamic content on said view
 * Embed tweets about ploneconf